disjukr/pypy-tutorial-ko/tutorial.rst

 PyPy to digest.

 That wasn't so hard, was it?
 I still get to use dictionaries, expandable lists, and even classes and objects!
+And if low level file descriptors are too low for you, there are some helpful abstractions in the rlib.streamio module included with PyPy's "RPython standard library."

 For the example thus far, see `<example2.py>`_